sonjagrath/bsa_paper/README.md

 ./create_project_folders.sh
 ```

-- Place all raw input files in data/raw/.
+- Place all raw input files in `data/raw/`.

-- Ensure intermediate files, such as sigQTL.csv, are in data/processed/.
+- Ensure intermediate files, such as `sigQTL.csv`, are in `data/processed/`.

 ## Running the Pipeline